GalaxyGate/guides/docs/discord/hosting_discord_js.md

 !!! warning
     I: You should always test things before using the methods to ensure the bot can load up fine.

-    II: Avoid committing your token to github if you use that.
+    II: Avoid committing your token to GitHub if you use that.

-    III: Do not copy you node_modules folder use npm install, it saves you time and allows the deps to be built correctly.
+    III: Do not copy your node_modules folder use npm install, it saves you time and allows the deps to be built correctly.

 ## 24/7